CNGBdb-CNSA/STOmics-Data-Archive/Submit/offline_submit/tissue_section.rst

 - One is registered with **sample name**,

-  | You can register tissue sections with ``sample name``, which associated a tissue section to a sample.
+  | You can register Tissue Section with ``sample name``, which associated a tissue section to a sample.

 - The other one is registered with **sample accession**.

-  | You can also register tissue sections with ``sample accession`` if you get the sample accession number, which is start with 'STSA'.
+  | You can also register Tissue Section with ``sample accession`` if you get the sample accession number, which is start with 'STSA'.

 In the **Tissue section** template, the green fields are mandatory, and the yellow fields are optional.